microsoft/satellite-imagery-labeling-tool/docs/GeoTiffs.md

 pip install titiler.{package}
 ```

-TiTiler can then be run as a server process that listens on some port (**note**, the machine that you run TiTiler on should have CORs enabled so it is accessible from elsewhere on the web).
+TiTiler can then be run as a server process that listens on some port

 ```
 uvicorn --host 0.0.0.0 --port <PORT> titiler.application.main:app
 ```
+> **_Note:_** The machine that you run TiTiler on should have CORs enabled so it is accessible from elsewhere on the web).

 See other ways of deploying TiTiler on [Azure](https://developmentseed.org/titiler/deployment/azure/) or [AWS](https://developmentseed.org/titiler/deployment/aws/intro/).